atrocore/docs-old/_standards.md

 - Use relative hyperlinks.
 - Do not use absolute hyperlinks.
 - Use of HTML is allowed only in exceptional cased.
-- Notes should be written in HTML syntax, like "<!-- this is some note –>.
-Notes can be used in reviews and to defined "to do's" for improving of the Docs in the future.
+- Notes should be written in HTML syntax, eg <!-- this is some note –>.
+Notes can be used in reviews and to define "to do's" for improving of the Documentation in the future.
 - Use multi-level headings.
 - Use tables to highlight plain information structures.
 - Use bullet points for lists.